szczyglis-dev/js-ai-body-tracker/README.md

 ## https://szczyglis.dev/js-ai-body-tracker

-There are 3 input video sources available in the demo application: camera, video film and IPTV / m3u8 stream.
+There are 3 input video sources available in the demo application: webcamera, video file and IPTV/m3u8 stream.
 The entire process of image analysis takes place in real-time.

 ## Basic usage: